MichaelCurrin/vite-vue-quickstart/README.md

 # Vue Vite Quickstart
 > Starter template for a Vue project using Vite as a build tool

-This Vue template uses the `vite` package to compile, build, and serve.
-Instead of the traditional `vue-cli-service`.
+This Vue template uses the `vite` package to compile, build, and serve your app.
+Instead of the traditional `vue-cli-service` package.

 ## Resources